Skip to content

 2. Transparency and Accountability: Providers must ensure AI systems are transparent, explainable, and subject to human oversight, especially for high-risk applications.

-3. Data Governance: High-quality datasets, including biometric data when applicable, must be used to train AI systems to minimize bias and errors.
+3. Data Governance: High-quality datasets (free of biases, representative and complete) must be used to train AI systems to minimize risks stemming from data.

-4. Conformity Assessment: High-risk AI systems require rigorous testing and certification before market entry.
+4. Conformity Assessment: High-risk AI systems must undergo a comformity assessment an dobtain a CE mark (physical or digital) before market entry.

 For organizations looking to implement these standards, Nemko Digital offers specialized AI Regulatory Compliance Services to help navigate the complex requirements.